FuelLabs/sway-rfcs/rfcs/0000-expressive-diagnostics.md

 To ensure consistency and apply best practices<sup>[5]</sup> the diagnostics will follow these guidelines:

 - _Reason_ will be short and point out the language constraint which was violated.
 It will _not_ finish in full stop, to emphasize brevity.
 - _Issue_ will be short and point out the specific situation encountered in code.
-It will also _not_ finish in full stop, to emphasize brevity.
-- CLI or IDE plugin might choose to combine the _reason_ and the _issue_ as shown at the image above.
+It is written in plain english, using proper punctuation and grammar rules.
 - _Reason_ and _issue_ are given in plain english language, free of, e.g., compiler jargon.
 - _Hints_ and _help_ are as well written in plain english, using proper punctuation and grammar rules.
 - _Hints_ and _help_ try to give as much of useful context as possible and to be as specific as possible.
 - _Help_ in footnotes should be used rarely, only for general explanations and suggestions.
 Preferably, _help_ should be related to a place in code.
 - Identifier and type names in messages are enclosed in "double quotes".
+E.g., "x" or "(u32, bool)".
 - Code samples in messages are enclosed in \`grave accents\`.
+E.g., \`let x = 0\`.
 - Articles "the" and "a/an" are not used at the beginning of a sentence.
-E.g., "Variable "X" shadows..." instead of "The variable "X" shadows...".
-They can be used in formulations like "This is the original declaration...".
+E.g., "Variable "X" is already..." instead of "The variable "X" is already...".
+They can be used in formulations like "This is _the_ original declaration...".

-To avoid unnecessary complexity that comes through high number of diagnostic reasons (both for Sway developers and Sway programmers), we will introduce new error codes restrictively.
+To avoid unnecessary complexity that comes through high number of diagnostic reasons (both for Sway language developers and Sway programmers), we will introduce new error codes restrictively.
 Reusing existing error codes and reasons will be the preferable option.
 To communicate specific cases we will use _hints_ and _help_.

 Here is an example.
 The existing error message: